nplatonov/accenter/README.md

 # accenter

-Wrappers for operating with Marxan including service for inteactive analysis of results
+Wrappers for operating with Marxan including service for interactive analysis of results